MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 At a basic level, companies likely have employees who make expenses which often have to be paid by the company.
 Historically this has been done using a shared card, of the employee paying with their own money and being reimbursed in their next payslip.
 This isn't a great experience, so in this example system, we want to a system where companies can be created, along with card holders (employees) and expenses can be stored.
 And the expenses can either be set as a company expense, or personal expense based on what the purchase was.

-To illustrate this example i have created a project called "PayStation" which you can see [here](https://github.com/MikeyBower93/pay_station).
+To illustrate this example I have created a project called "PayStation" which you can see [here](https://github.com/MikeyBower93/pay_station).

 # PayStation Architecture

-In this example, the architecture can be formalised as 2 Phoenix Contexts which are as follows:
+In this example, the architecture can be formalised as 2 Phoenix Contexts which are as follows
 1. "Payments" context, this is a context responsible for anything payment related, in this case its specifically about transactions, and our system being aware of transactions occurring from a payment processor (some external system).
 This context, should not, and does not have awareness of employees or expenses as its out of its domain, if we were to couple these we would be breaking domain driven design, and if the payments context ever needed to deal with other types of payments that aren't expenses, we would struggle or have to make large changes as it would be coupled to employee expenses.
 2. "Expenses" context, the expenses context is the group logic relating the company expenses, specifically "Companies" -> "Card holders (employees)" -> "Expenses", whereby employees make expenses on behalf of a company, and an expense can be set as a personal expense or company expense when it is reviewed.

 # Whats the Problem?

 The major problem here is how we keep this cohesive.
 As we now know the "Payments" context gets transactions from a payment processor and parses them into our system, however this means we need to create expenses off the back of these transactions.
 However its a bad design decision to have the "Payments" context call the "Expenses" context for the reasons explained earlier.
 It is not a problem for "Expenses" to call "Payments", becauses "Expenses" implies transactions, but "Payments" do not imply expenses.
-If we ended up coupling these context the following would happen:
+If we ended up coupling these context the following would happen

 ![](/images/loosely_coupled_1.png)

-As seen above, we can see that there is tight coupling between the payments and expenses contexts, however what we desire is this:
+As seen above, we can see that there is tight coupling between the payments and expenses contexts, however what we desire is this

 ![](/images/loosely_coupled_2.png)